google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Usually, these surfaces throw off an infrared thermometer because of their low emissivity rating, but the Industrial IR Gun can be adjusted to overcome that drawback.

-What We Didn’t Like
+What We Didn’Didn’t

 2. Best for Cooking – ThermoWorks Thermapen® IR

-Why bother buying both an infrared thermometer and a search thermometer when the Thermapen® IR bundles both in one compact package!
+Why bother buying an infrared thermometer and a search thermometer when the Thermapen® IR bundles both in one compact package!

-You can also expect an accurate temperature reading, as the Thermapen can give you a surface temperature to within ±0.7°F. With a motion-sensitive sleep function, you can keep all your attention on your cooking while using the Thermapen.
+You can also expect an accurate temperature reading, as the Thermapen can give you a surface temperature within ±0.7°F. With a motion-sensitive sleep function, you can keep all your attention on your cooking while using the Thermapen.

 The compact size and combination of probe and IR scanner make the Thermapen the best possible thermometer for cooking.